annasm07/annasm07/README.md

 - 🔭 I’m currently working on [AS tennis application](https://github.com/annasm07/Tennis-App---AS)

-- 👩🏼‍🏫 I’m a Frontend Developer at Volkswagen Group Services
+- 👩🏼‍🏫 I’m a Frontend Developer at IFCO Systems

 - 👨‍💻 All of my projects are available at [https://github.com/annasm07](https://github.com/annasm07)

-- 💬 Ask me about **Javascript, React, React Native, React Query, Cypress, Storybook, and more!**
+- 💬 Ask me about **Javascript, Typescript, React, React Native, React Query, Cypress, Storybook, and more!**

 - 📫 How to reach me **anna.sala.mercade@gmail.com**

-- 📄 Know about my experiences at [ducky-designs.com](https://ducky-designs.com/wp-content/uploads/2021/07/WEB-AnnaSala_2021Resume.pdf)

 - ⚡ A fun fact about me -> **I lived in the US for 5 years!**